Year 10 GCSE ART

 Assessment

 Students will complete a 300 minute practical assessment where they will be required to develop their final outcome (AO4) which will evidence their knowledge of observational drawing (AO3), use of media (AO2) and artist links (AO1).
+This will then be presented in their sketchbooks as part of the Portfolio of work worth 60% of their GCSE.

-Curriculum Period 2 – Architecture
+Curriculum Period 2 – Fragments

 Lesson 1